xuke-22/PhenoView/README.md

 ## License

-PhenoView is provided for academic research use.
+This project is licensed under the MIT License.
+See the LICENSE file for details.